Erasmus in Zielona Gora? That sounds like… Well, probably doesn’t ring any bells, does it?

 7. How it is to be Erasmus in Zielona Gora – opinions of former students

 Leaving Spain was one of the saddest moments of my life.
 I had the best experience I could ever dream of and saying goodbye wasn’t easy.
 Feeling that way after the programme is perfectly normal.
 What helped me a lot was creating our little “FSN”.
 Yes, that’s exactly a fake “ESN” 😉 My friend and I wanted to help foreign students but also to meet new people and to cheer ourselves up after coming back to Poland.
 And you know what?
 That was one of the best decision I made during my studies!

-As you could read in my previous post, the best experience isn’t really about the place but about people.
-I asked some of my friends to share their experience, opinions and tips about Erasmus in Zielona Gora.
+As I said in my previous post about Erasmus, the best experience isn’t really about the place but about people.
+I asked some of my friends to share their experiences, opinions and tips about Erasmus in Zielona Gora.
 Here’s what they said:

 I have participated in Erasmus in Zielona Gora for the Academic year 2018/2019.